 You don't step into the weight room without a lifting plan.
 It should be the same with your gear.
-You can certainly get a challenging workout without the gear on this list, but packing it will make your workout safer, more effective or just plain better than if you train without it.
+You can undoubtedly get a challenging workout without the gear on this list, but packing it will make your activity safer, more effective or just plain better than if you train without it.

 It's not an exciting piece of gear, but it's at the top of the list because it could well be the most important.
 If you consistently head to the gym without securing your gear (not to mention your wallet, phone and keys), it won't remain your stuff much longer.
 There's no reason not to buy a lock when they're selling for about $5 each.

 Not the stuff teachers use to scribble assignments on the board.
-We're talking about magnesium carbonate, that dusty white stuff LeBron James tosses in the air before games.
-It reduces moisture on your hands from sweat to help you hold onto a heavy bar during a Row, Deadlift, Clean or any other movement that requires a firm grip.
+We're talking about magnesium carbonate, that dusty white stuff LeBron James use to toss in the air before games.
+It reduces moisture on your hands from sweat to help you hold onto a heavy bar during a Row, Deadlift, Clean, or any other movement that requires a firm grip.

-This is kind of a no-brainer if you're a lacrosse player, but other athletes should keep one handy, as well.
-That hard rubber ball can be used to work out kinks and knots in your muscles, and it's more portable than a clunky foam roller.
-Use it on your upper back after a challenging pulling workout, or on your legs after a session of heavy squats.
+This is a no-brainer if you're a lacrosse player, but other athletes should keep one handy, as well.
+That hard rubber ball can be used to work out kinks and knots in your muscles, and it's more portable than a foam roller.
+Use it on your upper back after a challenging pulling workout or your legs after a session of heavy squats.

-Aside from the obvious benefit of wiping sweat from your brow, a towel can be used to blast your grip on a variety of pulling exercise, like Pull-Ups and Rows.
+Aside from the apparent benefit of wiping sweat from your brow, a towel can be used to blast your grip on a variety of pulling exercises, like Pull-Ups and Rows.
 Make sure your towel isn't flimsy—you don't want it to rip while you're lifting.

-These aren't as common as the lifting bands flopping around most commercial gyms these days, but they're useful tools in an athlete's arsenal.
-They can warm up your muscles before a big lift or help you improve your strength in stubborn trouble spots.
+These aren't as common as the lifting bands, but they're useful tools in an athlete's arsenal.
+They can warm up your muscles before a big lift or help you improve your strength in stubborn trouble spot.
 Toss a few bands of varying resistance into your bag so you can determine which ones work best for you.

 This one only applies to athletes with long hair, but if your locks flop in your face with every Clean, you're not going to focus on your performance.

-You don't need to go out and purchase a stopwatch, since your smart phone probably includes this function.
-Use it to time rest periods between lifts or sprints through the parking lot.
+You don't need to go out and purchase a stopwatch.
+Use your phone and time rest periods between lifts or sprints through the parking lot.

 You might not need to tape your ankles while you're lifting, but you can wind this stuff around your palms to prevent the skin on your hands from bruising or tearing during particularly brutal workouts.